 Improving efficiencies in maintenance and troubleshooting can significantly improve operations.
-System faults and mechanical errors can disrupt production, causing delays or an unsafe environment.
-One way to overcome this is through implementing a remote monitoring system into a company’s existing maintenance, repair and operational programs.
+However, system faults and mechanical errors can disrupt production, causing delays or an unsafe environment.
+One way to overcome this is by implementing a remote monitoring system into a company’s existing maintenance, repair and operational programs.

 Digital monitoring and diagnostics tools provide users with additional information to help solve problems efficiently.
 Data from multiple touchpoints along the system is collected, analysed and fed to a user-friendly interface.
-These technologies can help companies lower costs, minimise labour and downtime, as well as improve operational effectiveness.
+These technologies can help companies lower costs, minimise labour and downtime, and improve operational effectiveness.

 Capturing, analysing and effectively using status and system information from refuge chambers and safe havens can considerably reduce, or even prevent, unplanned downtime and enable better decision making.
 In short, remote monitoring systems can provide a significant strategic advantage that will improve safety and productivity.